To run fast we need muscles that are strong, powerful and efficient. And that’s where hill sprints come in…

 - Reduces injury risk

-The science behind hill sprints for runners
+The science behind hill sprints

 Firstly, we have to consider what happens when you run hill sprints.